jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       file foo.vo.
 Either foo.v exists but is not compiled or foo.vo is in a directory which is not in your LoadPath (see Section :ref:`libraries-and-filesystem`).

-   .. exn:: Compiled library @ident.vo makes inconsistent assumptions over library qualid.
+   .. exn:: Compiled library @ident.vo makes inconsistent assumptions over library @qualid.

       The command tried to load library file :n:`@ident`.vo that depends on some specific version of library :n:`@qualid` which is not the